 Owner-operators shall complete training in Person-Centered Thinking, Supported Decision-Making, Supporting Community Integration, and any other topics determined by DDS, and in accordance with DDS published guidance within one year from the date the waiver application becomes effective for current providers and prior to any new waiver provider becoming approved to initiate services.

-"Provider must be enrolled as a provider for Rehabilitation Services Administration (RSA) within one year of becoming an Employment Readiness provider for new providers; and within one year of the effective date of the waiver renewal for current providers.
+"Provider must be enrolled as a provider for Rehabilitation Services Administration (RSA) within one year of becoming an Employment Readiness provider for new providers.

 Documentation that each employee is eighteen (18) years of age or older;